Aquafina-water-bottle/jpmn-manager/README.md

 as well as various a few quality of life utilities for using the note and transferring between notes.

+This add-on is entirely optional, and will never be required to use jp-mining-note.

 ## Download